python-jsonschema/jsonschema/docs/validate.rst

     :argument resolver: an object with a ``resolve()`` method that will be used to resolve ``$ref`` properties (JSON references).
 If unprovided, a :class:`RefResolver` is created and used.
-    :argument format_checker: an object with a ``conforms()`` method that checks whether a value conforms to the format given in its schema.
-If unprovided, a :class:`FormatChecker` is created and used.
+    :argument formats: a list of formats to check.
+If not specified, check all registered formats.

     .. attribute:: DEFAULT_TYPES